SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 plt.show()

 ```

 <br>

 ![alt text](/img/posts/log-reg-optimal-threshold-plot.png "Logistic Regression Optimal Threshold Plot")

 <br>

-Along the x-axis of the above plot we have the different classification thresholds that were testing.
-Along the y-axis we have the performance score for each of our three metrics.
+Thus we can visualize our performance metrics at each 0.01 probability treshhold between 0 and 1.
 As per the legend, we have Precision as a blue dotted line, Recall as an orange dotted line, and F1-Score as a thick green line.
-You can see the interesting "zero-sum" relationship between Precision & Recall *and* you can see that the point where Precision & Recall meet is where F1-Score is maximised.

-As you can see at the top of the plot, the optimal F1-Score for this model 0.78 and this is obtained at a classification threshold of 0.44.
-This is higher than the F1-Score of 0.734 that we achieved at the default classification threshold of 0.50!
+As we can see, the point where Precision & Recall meet is where the F1-Score is maximized, which is obtained at a classification threshold of 0.44.

 ___
 <br>

-# Decision Tree <a name="clftree-title"></a>
+## Decision Tree <a name="clftree-title"></a>

-We will again utlise the scikit-learn library within Python to model our data using a Decision Tree.
-The code sections below are broken up into 6 key sections:

-* Data Import
-* Data Preprocessing
-* Model Training
-* Performance Assessment
-* Tree Visualisation
-* Decision Tree Regularisation

 <br>

 ### Data Import <a name="clftree-import"></a>

-Since we saved our modelling data as a pickle file, we import it.
-We ensure we remove the id column, and we also ensure our data is shuffled.

-Just like we did for Logistic Regression - our code also investigates the class balance of our dependent variable.

 ```python